openMVG/openMVG/docs/sphinx/rst/openMVG/robust_estimation/robust_estimation.rst

 - Too large: Models are contaminated by outliers (false data).

 AC-Ransac [ACRANSAC] uses the a contrario methodology in order to find a model that best fits the data with a confidence threshold T that adapts automatically to noise.
-It so find a model and it's associated noise.
-If there is too much noise, the a contrario methods return that no model was found.
+It so finds a model and its associated noise.
+If there is too much noise, the a contrario method returns that no model was found.

 .. figure:: ACRansac.png